 Factor Directly Controllable by OWBC?
 Base Assumption Key Risks Likelihood of Different Outcome Financial Implications Controls and Mitigation Pay Inflation Mainly not.
 1% per annum.
 National settlement at higher level.
-Nil for 2016/17; unlikely over the planning period.
+Nil for 2017/18; unlikely over the planning period.
 A 1% pay rise equates to a £60k in the annual salary bill.
 Sufficient balances exist to cover pay increases.
-Pay Inflation No. Only contractually agreed increases have been included in the 2016/17 budget.
+Price Inflation No. Only contractually agreed increases have been included in the 2017/18 budget.
 That price rises are greater than assumed.
-The retail and consumer price indices for December 2015 were 1.2% and 0.2% respectively.
+The retail and consumer price indices for December 2016 were 2.5% and 1.6% respectively.
 However, these indices are not generally reflective of local government expenditure.
 Greater price inflation would put pressure on the use of balances as reserves as funding is fixed.
 Budgetary control, virements, contingencies and service level adjustments.

 Factor Directly Controllable by OWBC?
 Base Assumption Key Risks Likelihood of Different Outcome Financial Implications Controls and Mitigation National Economic Climate No. Cautious provision made.
 Greater demand for services; reduced resources.
 Scope and depth of current economic climate unknown.
 Examples included in report and S151 Assurance Statement.
 Budgetary control, virements, contingencies, reserves and service level adjustments.
-New Legislation No. Impacts of the Local Council Tax Support scheme, Universal Credit, local retention of NNDR, New Homes Bonus and reduction in housing rents have been included for 2016/17.
+New Legislation No. Impacts of the Local Council Tax Support scheme, Universal Credit, local retention of NNDR, New Homes Bonus and reduction in housing rents have been included for 2017/18.
 Increase in costs to ensure compliance.
 Unknown.
 Unknown - dependent on the impact of changes.
 Constant monitoring, contingencies, reserves and service level adjustments.
 Changed Council Priorities Yes.
 Budget strategy is linked to corporate plan.
 Changes after budgets are set.
 Low, provided budget strategy and corporate plan are aligned.
 Cost of new priorities unknown at this stage.
 Published plan.
-Level of Government Funding No. Overall reduction in Revenue Support Grant Lower grant level than expected.
-The Treasury has set out provisional RSG Council to be self-financing by 2020.
-Increase in Council Tax, budget reductions,
+Level of Government No. Overall reduction in Revenue Lower grant level The Treasury has set out Council to be self-financing by Increase in Council Tax,

 Factor Directly Controllable by OWBC?
-Base Assumption Key Risks Likelihood of Different Outcome Financial Implications Controls and Mitigation included in budget for 2016/17.
-Further reductions to NIL by 2020 anticipated. reductions to 2020. efficiency savings, alternative funding streams.
+Base Assumption Key Risks Likelihood of Different Outcome Financial Implications Controls and Mitigation Funding Support Grant included in budget for 2017/18.
+Further reductions to NIL by 2020 anticipated. than expected. provisional RSG reductions to 2020.
+2020. budget reductions, efficiency savings, alternative funding streams.
+Submission of four year efficiency plan.
 VAT Partial Exemption Partly.
 No immediate impact on budget.
 Exceed 5% de minimis threshold and incur costs in irrecoverable VAT.
 Low.
 Additional cost dependent on extent to which the limit is exceeded.
 Use of consultants for VAT advice, revise plans for delivery of schemes, use of reserves.
 Capital/Borrowing Yes.
 Effect of prudential borrowing on revenue positions.
 Impact on revenue.
 Political risk and Member aspirations.
 Balance of investment and sustainability.
 Low.
 Unknown.
 CFO reporting to Council under statutory duties and the setting of appropriate prudential indicators.
-Interest Rates No. Base rates of 0.5% have been used in preparing the estimates for 2016/17.
-Higher rates would impact on both the General Fund and the HRA borrowing (adversely) and Medium, given the uncertainties in the market especially because of continuing In the medium term the impact of a rise would be minimal as the majority of the Council's Adjust Treasury Management Strategy and other budgetary controls based on CIPFA's best practice guide.
+Interest Rates No. Base rates of 0.25% have been used in preparing Higher rates would impact on both the General Medium, given the uncertainties in the market In the medium term the impact of a rise would Adjust Treasury Management Strategy and